rhjensen79/PHPipam/README.md

 Note this is the same as the public PHPipam Containers, just modified, to get access to the config files in www container, to allow for HTTPconnections.
-The original can be found here : https://hub.docker.com/r/phpipam/phpipam-www
+The original can be found here : https://hub.docker.com/r/phpipam/phpipam-www I use an external NFS server, to save all data from the containers.
+I recommend you do the same.

+The PHPipam container image, consist of 3 containers.
+Web
+Mariadb
+Cron

+The Cron container, is set to  scan the subnets (if you turn it on) every 15 minutes.
+Note that the script is created, so if the ip is already  in use, it will be deleted, and a new entry will be created, with the same ipadress, with the info from the deployment.

 ## Custom
 I have created a cusom field, that i polulate, from the VM deployment.